GijsTimmers/kotnetcli/README.md

 # kotnetcli

-An easy automated way to log in on Kotnet.
+*KotNet Command Line Interface* -- An easy automated way to log in to [KotNet](https://admin.kuleuven.be/icts/english/kotnet).

 ## Installation